digi-chris/las-sdk-net/README.md

-# .NET SDK for Lucidtech AI Services API
+# .NET SDK for Lucidtech AI Services

 ## Usage
 Instantiate the Lucidtech.LAS.Client with your API key: